BigDataRepublic/modern_data_stack_training/README.md

 > NOTE: Cloud SQL will be powered down after each training session to prevent excessive/unnecessary cost accumulation.

-> NOTE #2: 🚨 For several parts of this training it necessary to prefix certain
-> application services/instances with a unique string to prevent conflicts or
-> accidental overwrites.
->
+## 🚨 Why `<YOUR_UNIQUE_PREFIX>`?

-> Because of cost and technical limitations certain services need to be shared
-> among all participants, e.g. database instances.
+Unfortunately because of cost and technical limitations certain services need to be shared among all participants, e.g. database instances.
->
+Therefore it is necessary to prefix these with a unique string to prevent conflicts or accidental overwrites of other people's work.

-> So in the remainder of this training where ever `<YOUR_UNIQUE_PREFIX>` is
-> mentioned you should replace that with your actual unique prefix string, e.g.
-> using your name (i.e. `<YOUR_UNIQUE_PREFIX>_database` becomes
+So in the remainder of this training wherever `<YOUR_UNIQUE_PREFIX>` is mentioned you should replace that with your actual unique prefix string, e.g. using your name (i.e. `<YOUR_UNIQUE_PREFIX>_database` becomes `john_database`)
-> `john_database`)

 ## Getting Started